 "As a parent and member of the community, I remain very interested in our children's education in our fast-growing School District."

 Jeff Wray attended and graduated from the Kennewick School District in Kennewick, Washington.
 After high school, he focused on his career before later earning a bachelor’s degree in education from Washington State University.
 Wray’s family, his wife and two children moved to the Woodland area in 2017

 “I want a way to give back to the Woodland, a community that welcomed me with open arms.
 I love and appreciate the small-town feel Woodland offers and serving on the school board seemed like a good fit with my skill set.”

-Tom Guthrie and his wife have three children attending Woodland Public Schools - their oldest graduated from Woodland High School with the Class of 2020 and their two youngest are both attending North Fork Elementary School and Woodland Middle School.
+Tom Guthrie and his wife, Kari, moved to Woodland in 2004.
+Their oldest daughter graduated from Woodland with the class of 2020 and their two younger daughters both attend Woodland Middle School.